VoidMats/System-Manual/git-svn-manual.md

 git config pull.rebase true   # rebase
 git config pull.ff only       # fast-forward only
 ```

-As usal more info can be found [git doc](https://git-scm.com/docs/git-config)
+As usual more info can be found [git doc](https://git-scm.com/docs/git-config)

 ### Tag
 There are two types of tages, *annotated* and *lightweight* tags.
 To create a new tag run following command